chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 > keep this post as neutral as possible.

-He just comes across as a really good guy, who has done a lot of really great work with Drupal and genuinely wants to see others succeed.
+He just comes across as a really good guy, who has done a lot of really great work with Drupal and genuinely wants to see others and Open Source succeed.
 When he says he considers Matt a good friend, I believe him.
-If I see hope for WordPress, it's that peers such as Dries Buytaert [and David Heinemeier Hansson](https://x.com/dhh/status/1843783918270722383) (DHH) are able to get through to Matt with constructive feedback leading to personal growth.
+If I see hope for WordPress, it's that peers such as Dries Buytaert [and David Heinemeier Hansson](https://x.com/dhh/status/1843783918270722383) (DHH) might get through to Matt with constructive feedback leading to personal growth.

 ## More Good Leaders, Please